pedro-mendonca/Translation-Stats/readme.txt

 = Should I translate both Stable and Development? = Since mid-April 2016, not only new strings but also edits are synced between dev and stable (both ways, only approved translations).
 When a plugin releases a new version all translations are copied from dev to stable.
 [Read more...](https://make.wordpress.org/polyglots/handbook/frequently-asked-questions/#should-i-translate-both-stable-and-dev)

+= How long does it take for a translation to become available? = Translations for the readme are published almost immediately.
+Plugin language packs are generated when 95% of the Stable sub-project strings have been translated.

 = Is this plugin compatible with Dark Mode? =
 Yes, Translation Stats includes a color scheme that works specifically with the plugin [Dark Mode](https://wordpress.org/plugins/dark-mode/).